kistofe/Boss-Design/README.md

 As Marie is basically static in the screen, the player can not predict her next move.
 All these elements, removed the strategy component  of the fight and turned it into a Heavy-attack-spam.

 ![](https://github.com/kistofe/Boss-Design/blob/master/ezgif.com-video-to-gif.gif)
-_Marie is not affected by hitstun and can throw atacks from so many different directions, making it almost impossible for the player to predict it._
+_Marie is not affected by hitstun and can throw atacks from so many different directions, making it almost impossible for the player to predict her._

 It is important to keep in mind what your game rules are when designing a Boss, and to be faithful to them.